We provide lots of support for people with Alzheimer's disease and other dementias, partners in care, family members, and health-care professionals.

 Circle of Friends Early Stage Support Group: This group has been specifically designed for individuals in the early stages of Alzheimer's disease or a related dementia.
 "Circle of Friends" provides an opportunity for those with mild memory loss to meet others who are experiencing similiar difficulties and exchange information in a supportive environment.

 Plate Mates is a monthly lunch outing for those living with memory loss, their families and partners in care.
 This social event is held at noon on the last Tuesday of each month (except December).
-Click here for a schedule of dates and restaurants.
+Check our page for a schedule of current dates and restaurants.

 For partners in care: